vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

   because clamping tests are not clinically available anyway.

-* Detailed biochemical models of glycolysis and cell-level measurements of insulin resistance such as those done in Gerald Shulman.
+* Detailed biochemical models of glycolysis and cell-level measurements of insulin resistance such as those done by Gerald Shulman.

 * Detailed description of what happens during exercise.
 We focus on